MichaelCade/90DaysOfDevOps/Days/day86.md

 We could also restore the snapshot contents using `kopia snapshot restore kdbd9dff738996cfe7bcf99b45314e193`

-Obviously the commands above are very long and this is because I was using the KopiaUI version of the kopia.exe as explained at the top of the walkthrough you can download the kopia.exe and put into a path so you can just use the `kopia` command.
+The commands above are very long and this is because I was using the KopiaUI version of the kopia.exe as explained at the top of the walkthrough you can download the kopia.exe and put it into a path so you can just use the `kopia` command.

-In the next session we will be focusing in on protecting workloads within Kubernetes.
+In the next session, we will be focusing on protecting workloads within Kubernetes.

 ## Resources